I have XLRS, dyslexia, and ADHD.

 Four phases of local intelligence

-Rift runs a local language models (Gemma 4 + Qwen3, via MLX) next to Parakeet and TTS.
-It’s not just transcription — it’s understanding and cleanup that never leaves your Mac.
+Rift runs local language models (Gemma 4 + Qwen3, via MLX) next to Parakeet and TTS.
+Not just transcription — understanding and cleanup, on your Mac.

 - Merge — New words fold into what came before.
 Fewer duplicates and jumps as the recognizer updates.